SunnyCYC/aug4mss_demo/index.md

 ## Introduction
 The main purpose of this work is to allow users to apply mixing-specific data augmentation techniques to facilitate the training of a neural network model for source separation, in particular with the Open-Unmix model architecture.

+The following section demonstrates the 16 mixed test songs and also the estimations produced by two of the models (Random-mixing and Wet) mentioned in the paper.

 ### Demo audio

 #### JoelHelander_ExcessiveResistancetoChange_p0_v0